caioluders/caioluders.github.io/h4ck1ng/rootless_sniffing.md

 Here's static-linked binaries for red teaming purposes on [github.com/caioluders/rootless_sniffing](https://github.com/caioluders/rootless_sniffing)

 # Conclusions
 It was really insightfull to go this low on the unix kernel, I'm more of a web guy I guess, and helped a lot to better understand basic authorization flows on the linux kernel.
 Altho most of my ideas were shit and didn't work, having found that I can spoof the Unix domain socket that the Nginx uses internally is a new technique for me.
 This can be used on red teaming to escalate privileges, if you weren't able to root it, by getting plain text credentials on a login POST request for example.
+You can also do more than just sniffing the requests: you can alter the server's responses!
+Use your imagination, maybe I make a tool later to achieve that.

 I don't know which archictures uses a Unix domain socket on the same way as `Nginx+php-fpm`, but I guess that should exist more contexts that this works, please publish it if you find more scenarios.